DanielDarwiche/final/README.md

 CSS is used to style the page using a media screen query, so responsive design is written.

 ### Conclusion
-This is a simple but effective React web application that demonstrates how to fetch and display data from an API.
+This is a super simple but effective React web application that demonstrates how to fetch and display data from an API.